ksurendra/ksurendra/README.md

 ### I build, lead software engineering teams.
-Never stop coding. ❤️ Gen AI Software engineering, Java, Angular, Open source
+Never stop coding. ❤️ Gen AI for Software engineering, Java, Angular, Open source

 <!--
 **ksurendra/ksurendra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.